StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-1-what-is-the-sense-of-the-therefore-in-this-verse/_index.md

 ---
-title: "Romans 2:1 - What is the sense of the \"therefore\" in this verse?"
+title: Romans 2:1 - What is the sense of the "therefore" in this verse?
 weight: 1
 layout: content-page
 ---